Management of a severe hypoglycaemia

 - If unconscious, place in the recovery position (lay the child onto their left side with mouth downwards and chin up), ensure that they are safe and do not give anything by mouth.

-- If your child is over the age of eight inject all of the solution.
-If your child is under the age of eight, only inject half.
+- If your child is over the age of 8 years inject all of the solution or half if your child is under the age of 8 years.
 Inject into the upper, outer muscle of the thigh or buttock.

 - Do a blood glucose test whilst waiting for the ambulance to arrive.